Skip to content

 • "After I change into pajamas, I will read for 20 minutes"

 Consistency is key.
 Use a habit tracker to monitor your evening routine and build accountability.
-Apps like Daily: Habit & Routine Tracker help you:
+Apps like Daily: Habit & Routine Tracker, free to start with up to 5 habits, help you:

 • Track each evening habit